-Employees must also promptly share all details of behaviors covered by this policy that they observe or have knowledge of, even if not reported to them by a Complainant or third-party, except in an instance of an anonymous report.
+Employees must also promptly share all details of behaviors covered by this policy that they observe or have knowledge of, even if not reported to them by a Complainant or third-party.

 Complainants may want to carefully consider whether they share personally identifiable details with non-confidential Mandated Reporters, as those details must be shared with the Title IX Coordinator.